btxTruong/talks/_proposals/topics/wip/observer-pattern.md

 - pyee
   - how to use classes
   - this is good because it can plug into event loops
-    - blog post about how PyEE will make asyncio useable
+    - asyncio, twisted

 - formal definition
+  - Pub/Sub
   - honestly even after learning it, i didn't see it until it all clicked
-  - Pub/Sub
+  - don't have to implement design patterns exactly how they are stated
+    - the point is to adapt them to fit your code
+    - it's the high-level concepts that help us communicate versus doing things exactly the way it's stated in literature

 - takeaway: if you like somethng about a library, find out why you like it
   - digging deeper and learning about these patterns will improve your design